seven1m/onebody/README.md

 This software is license under the GNU Affero General Public License, version 3.
 See LICENSE provided with this program for the entire text.

+"Church.IO" is a trademark of our federation of developers and cannot be used for promotional purposes without express written permission.

 ### Design

 Design is a derivative of AdminLTE, copyright (c) almasaeed2010, available [here](https://github.com/almasaeed2010/AdminLTE), licensed under MIT license.
 See [LICENSE](https://github.com/almasaeed2010/AdminLTE/blob/master/LICENSE).